dawidjk/Intelligent-Snakes/README.md

 # Intelligent Snakes
 ---
 ## History
 Snake is a game that has long been played by many, especially all of us old enough to remember what a flip phone is.
 Since the dawn of this era, Snake has been used as a pleasant way to perform the action of what some call "wasting time."
 What doesn't kill you makes you stronger, right?
-With ofIntelligentSnake, you no longer have to "waste time" by playing the game, you can simply watch the game play itself!
+With Intelligent-Snakes, you no longer have to "waste time" by playing the game, you can simply watch the game play itself!

 ## Background
 As a developer, I have always been intrigued by Machine Learning models and all that they can accomplish.
 As such, I found this CS 126 final project to be a fantastic way to self-learn some Machine Learning theory.
 My first step to becoming a snake charmer?
 Figure out where to start - what I want the structure to be like.